Volunteering at Willow Wood is more than just a job; it’s a calling to help others.

 CURRENT POSITION RE VOLUNTEERING:

 At Willow Wood we are extremely grateful to our wonderful volunteering family.
-However, due to the unprecedented times we currently face we are unable to process certain new volunteer applications at this time.
+However, due to this second lockdown and the closure of our shops, all volunteer recruitment is once again on hold.

 Lisa Pye, volunteer services manager.